rankingdigitalrights/index2017/app/findings/methodologyandscoring/index.md

 <p><br /></p>
 <p>The following factors guided the selection of services: </p>
 <p><strong>Telecommunications services:</strong> These operators provide a breadth of services.
 To keep the scope of the Index manageable while still evaluating services that directly affect freedom of expression and privacy, the Index focused on: 1) post-paid and pre-paid mobile services, including the reasonable expected mobile offerings of voice, text, and data services; and, 2) fixed-line broadband, in cases where it was available in the company's home operating market.
 Only consumer services were included.</p>
-<p><strong>Internet services: </strong>Two or three discrete services were selected based on their comparability across companies, the size of their user base, and their ability to paint a fuller picture of the overall company' approach to freedom of expression and privacy.
+<p><strong>Internet services: </strong>Two or three discrete services were selected based on their comparability across companies, the size of their user base, and their ability to paint a fuller picture of the overall company approach to freedom of expression and privacy.
 This enabled researchers to discern whether company commitments, policies, and practices applied to the entire corporate entity or only to specific services. </p>
 <p><strong>Mobile ecosystems: </strong>In 2016 most of the world's mobile devices were running either Apple's iOS operating system, or some version of Google's Android mobile operating system.
 Thus we evaluated Apple's iOS ecosystem plus two different variants of the Android ecosystem: Android on devices controlled directly by Google (the Nexus smartphone and Pixel tablet product lines), and Android on devices controlled by Samsung, which in 2016 held the largest worldwide market share for Android devices. </p>
 <p><br /><br /></p>
 <h2>Evaluation </h2>